Old Berkeley City Hall: History

 The design of the Berkeley City Hall was derived from the Town Hall at Tours, France, designed by Victor Laloux.
 The building design by architects John Bakewell Jr., and Arthur Brown Jr. for the old city hall was selected as the winner of a 1907 competition to replace the original Town Hall, which had burned to the ground in 1904 (designed by Samuel and Joseph Cather Newsom, 1884).
 A few years later in 1915, the same two architects designed San Francisco City Hall, which has similar features.
 The Old City Hall is the keystone of the Berkeley Civic Center, which was inspired by the concepts of the City Beautiful movement, emphasizing broad vistas and important public buildings grouped around a central open space or park.

 In 1977, the city offices were moved to 2180 Milvia Street, which resulted in the name "old city hall".
 The fate of the old city hall building has been in limbo since 2002, when Berkeley voters rejected a bond to repair it.
 In 2007, the name of the building was changed to the Maudelle Shirek Building after former Vice Mayor and eight-term City Council member Maudelle Shirek.

-Description

-Berkeley City Hall, also referred to as Old City Hall since the relocation of city offices to 2180 Milvia Street in 1977, is a two-story Beaux-Arts building in the French Renaissance style.
-Constructed with steel-reinforced concrete and finished with stucco, it features an attic and a basement.
-The building's U-shaped structure includes a semi-circular stair-bay at the rear.
-Its symmetrical design is divided into a central section flanked by two smaller wings, projecting to the north and south.

-The main façade, facing east, is particularly impressive.
-Set back about 30 feet from the street, it is surrounded by landscaped gardens featuring lawns, shrubs, trees, and curving flower beds.
-A broad central stairway leads to a balustraded terrace spanning the front of the central section.

-The central portion of the building (86' by 66') comprises five bays.
-The ground floor features round arch openings with molded architraves, containing wood-framed sash windows with triple horizontal and vertical divisions.
-These windows have shallow balconies with classical balustrades.
-Above, the second-floor windows, now fitted with aluminum sash that retain the original divisions, also feature projecting balconies with balustrades.
-The central facade is adorned with six giant order-length ionic columns supporting a cornice with ornamental dentils and monumental urns.
-Behind the urns is a blank frieze ending in a secondary cornice molding with a central cartouche.
-The central portion is topped with a raised, hipped roof adorned with ornamental flames.